ukmars/maze-building/README.md

 # Building Mazes for Micromouse

-For now this repository concerns itself only with the building of a maze for the classic micromouse contest.
-At some point this will be extended to the half-size contest.
+UKMARS provides and maintains the physical maze components for both the classic and half-size contests.

+This repository describes the current design used in our events.

-These notes are divided into (not very well organised) sections:
+These notes are divided into sections:

 - [Goals](./010-Goals.md)
 - [Constraints](./020-Constraints.md)